5 Written questions

 - How do you keep your cardiac muscles strong?

-- b By elevating your heart rate for 30 minutes or more several times a week
+- d By elevating your heart rate for 30 minutes or more several times a week

-extensor muscles → these muscles open the joint wider; straightening at the joint
+extensor muscles → these muscles close the joint; bending at the joint

 smooth muscles → these muscles have no striations or stripes; they can be found in blood vessels, stomach, intestines or bladder

 filaments → even thinner strips of cells inside the myofibrils

 tendonitis → a painful occurrence when tendons get inflamed from overuse